teuber789/chore-tracker/README.md

   - Added load test script for GRPC
   - Added metrics to load test script
   - Added load tests cript for HTTP (with metrics)
+  - Changed the server to run in a Docker container.
+This will make it easier to load test.